 Between trips one and two to the bathroom, with a nap in between, I realized he had cleaned the toilet for me, as the daily grime had built up.

 “I just didn’t want you to have to look into a dirty toilet,” he answered matter-of-factly when I thanked him.
-His Love Language is “Acts of Service.”
-Can’t you tell?

-My love language is Physical Touch; it always has been, and I suspect it always will be.
-So when I crawled back into bed during that migraine, I asked my boyfriend if he would lay with me for a while.
+When I crawled back into bed during that migraine, I asked my boyfriend if he would lay with me for a while.
 I consistently have a hard time falling asleep with a migraine due to the pain, so I knew his calming presence would settle me down.
 As he played games on his phone with his left hand, he held mine with his right.
 I fell asleep within minutes.

 His presence, even while he played games on his phone, was no grand gesture, but holding my hand was a small moment of care and kindness that helped me.
 Those are the kinds of actions that couples can take every day to build connection.